Speech and language impairment: Voice disorders

 Voice disorders range from aphonia (loss of phonation) to dysphonia, which may be phonatory and/or resonance disorders.
 Phonatory characteristics could include breathiness, hoarseness, harshness, intermittency, pitch, etc. Resonance characteristics refer to overuse or underuse of the resonance chambers resulting in hypernasality or hyponasality.
 Several examples of voice problems are vocal cord nodules or polyps, vocal cord paralysis, paradoxical vocal fold movement, and spasmodic dysphonia.
 Vocal cord nodules and polyps are different phenomena, but both may be caused by vocal abuse, and both may take the form of growths, bumps, or swelling on the vocal cords.
 Vocal fold paralysis is the inability to move one or both of the vocal cords, which results in difficulties with voice and perhaps swallowing.
 Paradoxical vocal fold movement occurs when the vocal cords close when they should actually be open.
 Spasmodic dysphonia is caused by strained vocal cord movement, which results in awkward voice problems, such as jerkiness or quavering.

 If nodules or polyps are present, and are large, surgery may be the appropriate choice for removal.
 Surgery is not recommended for children, however.
 Other medical treatment may suffice for slighter problems, such as those induced by gastroesophageal reflux disease, allergies, or thyroid problems.
 Outside of medical and surgical interventions, professional behavioral interventions can be useful in teaching good vocal habits and minimizing abuse of vocal cords.
 This voice therapy may instruct in attention to pitch, loudness, and breathing exercises.
 Additionally, the individual may be instructed on the optimal position to produce the maximum vocal quality.
 Bilateral paralysis is another disorder that may require medical or surgical interventions to return vocal cords to normalcy; unilateral paralysis may be treated medically or behaviorally.

 Paradoxical vocal fold movement (PVFM) is also treated medically and behaviorally.
 Behavioral interventions will focus on voice exercises, relaxation strategies, and techniques that can be used to support breath.
 More generally, however, PVFM interventions focus on helping an individual to understand what triggers the episode, and how to deal with it when it does occur.

 While there is no cure for spasmodic dysphonia, medical and psychological interventions can alleviate some of the symptoms.
 Medical interventions involve repeated injections of Botox into one or both of the vocal cords.
 This weakens the laryngeal muscles, and results in a smoother voice.
+Psychological interventions may include speech therapy, counseling, and mindfulness.